cits5501/cits5501.github.io/src/faq.md

 answers.

-The **exam is *not* open-book**{ class="hi-pri" }, and is invigilated, but you are permitted access to some materials and tools -- refer to the [Assessment page][ass-exam]{ class="hi-pri" } for more details.
+The **exam is *not* open-book**{ class="hi-pri" }, and is invigilated, but you are permitted access to some materials -- refer to the [Assessment page][ass-exam]{ class="hi-pri" } for more details.

 [ass-exam]: /assessment#exam